jhinmainksta/drone/docs/en/seeding_drone.md

 Electronic part of seed dropping mechanism consists of:

-- Raspberry Pi 4 B of COEX Clover 4.
+- Raspberry Pi 4 B of COEX Drone 4.
 - 2 Micro Servo Motors SG90.
-- PDB (Power Distribution Board) of COEX Clover 4.
+- PDB (Power Distribution Board) of COEX Drone 4.

 Servo motor’s signal pins are connected to Raspberry Pi’s Hardware PWM pins 32 and 33, and power is taken from Power Distribution Board (5 V).